hallie-arno/geneMatching/README.md

-# Find Genes Documentation/ Tutorial
-Hallie Arno

-This function replaces bedtools intersect for finding which genes SNPs are in for Atlantic salmon and Brown trout.
+This function replaces bedtools intersect for finding which genes SNPs are in for Atlantic salmon and Brown trout and is used directly in R.
 It uses .csv files of the position (start and end) of each gene.
 It then merges the input SNP dataframe with the list of all genes, to return which genes contain the SNPs of interest.

 Below is an example ofhow to use the function.